 A lawyer or consultant specialized in renewable energy development can help you navigate the laws governing your proposed project.
 You will also need various building and environmental permits from government agencies.

 If your wind farm will sit on government property or has a federal agency partner, permitting can be contingent on a formal environmental impact assessment process.
 For example, wind farms placed on property managed by the U.S. Bureau of Land Management are governed by certain guidelines intended to protect federally protected species and other natural resources.

 Modern wind turbines are sleeker and bigger than old-fashioned windmills, with enormous blades and towers as tall as high-rise buildings.
 The precise placement of these turbines on a wind farm affects its overall energy production.

 As a general rule, the larger the wind turbine, the greater its generation capacity.
-The most commonly installed wind turbine has a capacity rating of 1.5 megawatts and can power 500 homes, but newer models run even bigger.
+The most commonly installed wind turbine has a capacity rating of 1.5 megawatts and can power up to 500 homes, but newer models run even bigger.
 General Electric’s website lists sizes up to 3.4 megawatts for onshore use and up to 6 megawatts for offshore.
 Other leading wind turbine manufacturers include Vestas, Goldwind, Enercon, Siemens, Sulzon, Gamesa, United Power, Ming Yang, and Nordex.